open-cogsci/rapunzel/doc/content/pages/manual/running.md

 ## Defining code and Markdown cells

 A code cell contains a chunk of code that should be executed together.
-You can define code cells in two ways.
-The short way:
+A Markdown cell contains comments, and are mostly useful when [exporting your code to a Jupyter Notebook](%url:notebooks%).
+You can define code cells in three different ways.
+These ways are mutually exclusive, so within one document stick to one way of defining your cells.

+### Only code cells

 ```python
 # %%